 Any sports betting legislation will still have to go through the same channels as any other state-level legislation.
 Currently, support for sports betting appears mixed.
 Some lawmakers are in favor; others are against.
 This is another story we will be following closely over the next year.

 House Study Bill 592 seeking to legalize and regulate sports betting was introduced in January of 2018.
-The bill did not make much progress, but HS 592 would allow wagering on professional and college sports at local casinos, racetracks and via licensed online sports betting sites.
+The bill did not make much progress, but HS 592 would have allowed wagering on professional and college sports at local casinos, racetracks and via licensed online sports betting sites.
 At the very least, the effort bodes well for future attempts at legalization.